aayush-j/local_library/README.md

 # Local Library Portal
-Local Library website using Django
+Local Library website using Django as a part of MDN Tutorials.